yokwejuste/disc-unconference-2025-projects/unconference/navigating-funding-landscape.md

-# Navigating funding landscape for research in Low-to-middle-income countries and marginalised groups
+# Navigating the funding landscape for research in Low-to-middle-income countries and marginalised groups

 ## Challenge